nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README_Openthread.md

 [readme_test_with_matter_cli_section]:README.md#testing-the-all-clusters-application-with-matter-cli-enabled

-Then using the Matter CLI below commands to join an existing thread network should be enterred, networkey and panid should be changed depending on thread network configurations:
+Then using the Matter CLI below commands to join an existing thread network should be entered, `networkkey` and `panid` should be changed depending on thread network configurations:

 ```
 otcli networkkey 00112233445566778899aabbccddeeff